 Harp-playing folksinger JOANNA NEWSOM talks history, theory and inspiration with Jay Babcock

-Originally published in Arthur No. 10 (April 2004) (available from Arthur Store)
+Originally published in Arthur No. 10 (April 2004), with photography by Melanie Pullen.

 The Lyon & Healy pedal harp is not a regular presence in rock clubs.
 It’s expensive, it’s big, it’s complicated.
 It has 46 strings, which cannot be re-tuned between songs during a performance.
 It’s difficult to master—basic competence requires years of training and practice.
 Outside of Bjork’s last album and recent tours, it’s an instrument almost without history in pop music.